What moving expenses are tax deductible?

 - Refitting of carpet and draperies

 - Return trips to your former home

-- Storage charges (outside of those incurred in-transit as stated above)
+- Storage charges (outside of the 30-day period as stated above)

 - Tips you give the movers

 We understand everyone’s circumstances are different.
 Here are some situations where moving cost tax deductions may not apply: